Jump to:

 Take a cue from the BillyOh 4000 Lincoln Wooden Polycarbonate Greenhouse with Roof Vent.
 The included vent offers excellent control over heat and moisture while allowing in natural light.

-A lack of ventilation is like keeping your plants in a sealed plastic bag, suffocating them to death.
+A lack of ventilation is like keeping your plants in a sealed plastic bag, suffocating them in too much moisture and overwhelming heat.
 But with a proper system, your plants will get the right temperature, moisture, and airflow.
 You can install an automatic vent opener yourself, but you’re lucky if you find a greenhouse that already has one!

 Polytunnel is a cheap alternative to standard glass greenhouses.
 You can grow summer crops such as tomatoes and winter crops like lettuce in one.
 But keep in mind it can’t hold heat well in winter, so it may not provide enough protection for your plants.